How to resolve missing attachments in Confluence

 Download the Missing Attachments Script and follow the directions in the README.MD file

 Please ensure that at minimum Python 2.7 is installed, Python 3.5+ is recommended.
+Confluence must also be stopped whilst this script runs to ensure that there's no concurrent file operations occurring within the attachments directory.

 Before you begin, ensure you have a full backup of your attachments directory.
 You should test your recovery on a test server before applying it to production.